In an effort to move away from the typical tourist scene, we’ve put together this guide to unique experiences in London.

 Feel free to simply skip to the experience(s) which catches your eye.
 Otherwise, grab a coffee and slowly scroll down the page and have a look at each recommendation.

-So, are you ready to delve into a collection of unique experiences in London?
+So, are you ready to delve into a collection of the best English experiences in London?

 We assure you this is the only alternative London guide you’re going to need.
-Let’s go!
+Make your trip memorable with these unique experiences in London.

 1. Forget hot tubs, try a HotTug instead